maanas-talwar/PyWash/README.md

 1. Prerequisites - _python3, git bash(optional)_

-2. Download the `wash_assemble.py` to a directory where you wish to store your assembly programs or you can run `git clone https://github.com/TheGupta2012/CAOproject.git` if you have git CLI installed in your system and `cd CAOproject` after the cloning process is done.
+2. Download the `wash_assemble.py` to a directory where you wish to store your assembly programs or you can run `git clone https://github.com/TheGupta2012/CAOproject.git` if you have git CLI installed in your system and `cd CAOproject/assembler` after the cloning process is done.

 3. Open a terminal(linux/macOS) /command prompt(Windows) and navigate to the directory in which you downloaded the `wash_assemble.py` file.

-4. It is advised to write or save your assembly program in the same directory as your `wash_assemble.py` file.
+4. Save your assembly program in the same directory as your `wash_assemble.py` file.
 An assembly file can have any extension which is (.txt or .asm).
-While writing any assembly program for the current assembler configuration, the code written in **SBR_memory_locs.txt** must be included before the `STP` instruction.

-5. Run the assembler program by typing ``python ./wash_assemble.py``
+5. Run the assembler program by typing ``python wash_assemble.py``

 6. After the execution of the above command, you will be prompted to type in the name your assembly file.
-NOTE - please provide the exact path if the file is not in the smae directory as the assembler code.
+NOTE - please ensure that your file is in the same directory as the assembler code.

-7. If the assembly code is valid, you should see a message `SUCCESSFULLY CONVERTED filename TO filename_binary.bin` and a file with the name `filename_binary.bin` should be available for you to see in the same directory as the assembler file.
+7. If the assembly code is valid, you should see a message `Output file has been successfully generated as filename_bin.txt in your directory!` and a file with the name `filename_bin.txt` should be available in the same directory as the assembler file.

-8. If there are any kinds of errors or warnings(discussed later) encountered during the assembling process, the CLI would show a `ERROR ENCOUNTERED WHILE ASSEMBLING filename.asm.
-Please check message_filename.log for details.` message.
-This means that whatever errors or warnings were encountered in the building of the binary file are recorder in the .log file with time stamping and line detection.
+8. If there are any kinds of errors or warnings(discussed later) encountered during the assembling process, the CLI would show relevant error messages.
+Whatever errors that are encountered are highlighted in the terminal for correction.

 ## Structure of our System